 "I was a wild child, Your Bereavedness."

-"Pa, if it's any consolation, the one who ordered Peach's murder is dead," said Roy, indicating towards Daisy.
+"Pa, if it's any consolation, da one who ordered Peach's murder is dead," said Roy, indicating towards Daisy.
 "Iggy and Larry are dead too, and I'm resigning my position as Lord of Dark Land.
-You've never stopped being the King, but the land that was taken from you is now yours again."
+Ya never stopped being da King, and the land dat was taken from you is now yours again."
 True, Bowser had technically given away the lands, but Roy knew now wasn't the time to be brutally honest.

 "That's all well and dandy, but that doesn't change the fact that Peach is dead!
 And Kammy's dead!
 No, no, no life!
 Why should scum like- like- Mario still breathe when your sweet breath will come no more, Peach!
 It will never come, never, never, never, never, never."
 As he spoke, Bowser crumpled to his knees, and then lay Peach tenderly on the ground.
 "Oh, my Peach!
 My love!"